digideskio/legal/terms_and_conditions.md

 <li>modify, interfere, intercept, disrupt or hack the Service;</li>

-<li>misuse the Service by knowingly introducing viruses, Trojans, worms, logic bombs or other similar material or by undertaking any other action which would harm the Service or any Service user’s equipment or have a detrimental impact on any user’s experience of using the Service;</li>
+<li>misuse the Service by knowingly introducing viruses, Trojans, worms, logic bombs or other similar material or by undertaking any other action which would harm the Service or any Service user's equipment or have a detrimental impact on any user's experience of using the Service;</li>

 <li>collect any data from the Service other than in accordance with these Terms of Service;</li>